BioContainers/specs/README.md

 ### 2.2.
 What do I need to use a container?

-Most of the time when a bionformatic analysis is performed a several bioinformatics tools and software should be installed and configure.
+Most of the time when a bioinformatics analysis is performed a several bioinformatics tools and software should be installed and configure.
 This process can take several hours and demand a lot of efforts including the installation of multiple dependencies and tools.
 BioContainers provides read to use packages and tools that can be easily deployed and used in local machines, HPC and cloud architectures.

 ### 2.3.
 How to use a BioContainer